By Mike Case

 A generation after the Vietnam War, Hope’s final Bob Hope USO Christmas Shows were held for troops deployed to Operation Desert Shield and Operation Desert Storm.
 By this time, his legendary status had long been established, but the impact of his Christmas Shows was still just as strong.

-Air Force Staff Sgt.
+According to a 2003 article in Stars and Stripes, Air Force Staff Sgt.
 John Haynes stated that seeing Hope in person “was one of the highlights of my Saudi deployment – and my life.”

 Haynes recalled Hope climbing aboard a flatbed truck during a visit to Eskan Village, the American enclave in Riyadh, Saudi Arabia, in 1990.